festusndiritu/festusndiritu/README.md

 Mobile Developer and UI Designer
 ------------------------------

- A passionate Software Dev and Designer with a strong focus on crafting seamless user experiences.
+ A passionate Mobile Developer and Designer with a strong focus on crafting seamless user experiences.
 My journey in tech has been driven by a love for both design and development, allowing me to create apps that are not only functional but also visually appealing.

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [ndiritufestus8@gmail.com](mailto:ndiritufestus8@gmail.com)